codeclimate/codeclimate-rubocop/config/contents/layout/trailing_empty_lines.md

-This cop looks for trailing blank lines and a final newline in the source code.
+Looks for trailing blank lines and a final newline in the source code.

 ### Example: EnforcedStyle: final_blank_line